pippinbarr/cart263-2020/course-information/course-outline.md

 ## Policy

-* Late work of any kind will lose one letter grade per day late, beginning immediately after the deadline (e.g. if it is two days late, work that would have received a B would lose two letter grades and receive a C+)
+* Late work of any kind will lose one letter grade per day late, beginning immediately after the deadline (e.g. if it is two days late, work that would have received a A would lose two letter grades and receive a B+)
 * Concordia University has an [Academic Integrity Policy](https://www.concordia.ca/students/academic-integrity.html) which must be followed.
 Most importantly, although you may use code you find online, you __must credit the source by linking to it and indicating what you have used__.
 * It is departmental policy that three (3) unexcused absences results in failing the course.
 * It is class policy that being fifteen (15) or more minutes late without a reasonable excuse counts as an absence.